muratk3n/thirdwave/en/tweets/2020/week8a.md

 might think Democrats are bitterly polarized over Bernie Sanders’s presidential bid...
-Since the beginning of the year, news organization after news organization has speculated that Sanders’s success may set off a Democratic “civil war.”
+Since the beginning of the year, news organization after news organization has speculated that Sanders’s success may set off a Democratic 'civil war.'

 But polls of Democratic voters show nothing of the sort.
 Among ordinary Democrats, Sanders is strikingly popular, even with voters